Chart Color Schemes

 Mango Hill was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Mango Hill has a high level of cultural diversity, with 26.6% of its population speaking a language other than English at home and 38.1% born overseas.
-Christianity is the predominant religion in Mango Hill, making up 45.1% of the population.
-Notably, the 'Other' religious category comprises 3.9% of the population, which is higher than the 1.3% recorded across Greater Brisbane.
+Christianity is the main religion in Mango Hill, making up 45.1% of its population.
+Notably, the 'Other' religious category comprises 3.9% of the population, compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity